pe1hvh/frequency-generator/README.md

-10khz to 225mhz vfo rf generator
+10kHz to 225MHz VFO / RF Generator
 ==================================

 The original code is build in  VSCode and PlatformIO.